The most important step to achieving your New Year’s resolution is to set realistic goals!

 New Year’s resolutions are a tradition for many people as they reflect on the past year and look for ways to improve the next.
 The most common resolution by far is to “lose weight” and “get healthier,” but how many people actually stick to their resolution?

 Losing weight is an admirable, and often necessary, resolution.
 By losing weight, you may reduce the health problems associated with obesity including high blood pressure, heart disease, stroke, certain types of cancer, and osteoarthritis.
-While it is easy to get lost in the chase for the desirable end result, it is important to start your resolution in a reasonable manner to increase long term progress and overall health.
+While getting lost in the chase for the desirable end result is easy, it is important to start your resolution in a reasonable manner to increase long-term progress and overall health.

 The most important step to achieving your New Year’s resolution is to set realistic goals.
-Making goals for a healthy lifestyle, not a specific number of lost pounds, results in changes you’ll stick with.
-For example, a goal of “taking daily walks” is more positive and long-term than “lose ten pounds.”
+Making goals for a healthy lifestyle, not a specific number of lost pounds results in changes you’ll stick with.
+For example, a goal of “taking daily walks” is more positive and long-term than “losing ten pounds.”

-Just as dieting too much, too fast is harmful, jumping into an exercise regimen can be just as risky.
+Just as dieting too much, and too fast is harmful, jumping into an exercise regimen can be just as risky.
 It is best to talk to a physician before starting any program, especially if you are diagnosed with any chronic conditions.
-Be realistic in your work out plans -- a couch potato will not turn into a marathon runner overnight.
-If you hurt yourself early on, you will not be able to continue your work out plans.
-Three ten minute spurts of exercise per day are just as good as one 30-minute workout.
-An easy way to get your ten minutes in is taking the stairs instead of the elevator and parking in the back of the parking lot.
-Every bit helps, and these minor lifestyle changes will have long lasting health effects.
+Be realistic in your workout plans -- a couch potato will not turn into a marathon runner overnight.
+If you hurt yourself early on, you will not be able to continue your workout plans.
+Three ten-minute spurts of exercise per day are just as good as one 30-minute workout.
+An easy way to get your ten minutes in is by taking the stairs instead of the elevator and parking in the back of the parking lot.
+Every bit helps, and these minor lifestyle changes will have long-lasting health effects.

 Losing even 5 to10% of your total body weight is likely to produce health benefits such as improved blood pressure, blood cholesterol, and blood sugars.
 Overall health is a lifestyle and not a quick stop fix.
 Taking a long-term, realistic approach to your weight loss will give you a greater chance of achieving your goal and living a healthier life.